alibaba/tengine/docs/modules/ngx_http_limit_req_module.md

     limit_req_zone $binary_remote_addr $uri zone=one:3m rate=1r/s;
     limit_req_zone $binary_remote_addr $request_uri zone=two:3m rate=1r/s;
+    limit_req_zone $binary_remote_addr zone=three:3m rate=$limit_count;

-The last line of the above example indicates a client can access a specific URI only once in a second.
+The 2nd line of the above example indicates a client can access a specific URI only once in a second.
+And the last line shows how to assign rate with another variable.

 limit_req
 ------------------------